 more revenue.
-Has Employers in the state are still able to have restrictive policies regarding the use and possession of marijuana by employees, had property owners may prohibit or regulate "possession, consumption, use, display, transfer, distribution, sale, transportation, or growing of marijuana on or in that property."
-The statute also authorizes "the cultivation, processing and sale of industrial hemp, had a mandates that an excise tax not to exceed fifteen percent (15%), and a sales tax of ten percent (10%), be imposed on marijuana sold or transferred by businesses.
-The "first forty million dollars in revenue raised annually from any such excise tax shall be credited to the Public School Capital Construction Assistance Fund... or any successor fund dedicated to a similar purpose."
-The purpose of this tax regime is to ensure that Colorado has the necessary financial resources available for executing a robust regulatory and enforcement system, as well as "for an effective education and prevention program to protect youth... and for the health and public safety costs associated with the retail marijuana industry."
-149
+Employers in the state are still able to have restrictive policies regarding the use and possession of marijuana by employees, and property owners may prohibit or regulate "possession, consumption, use, display, transfer, distribution, sale, transportation, or growing of marijuana on or in that property."
+The statute also authorizes "the cultivation, processing and sale of industrial hemp," and mandates that an excise tax not to exceed fifteen percent (15%), and a sales tax of ten percent (10%), be imposed on marijuana sold or transferred by businesses.
+The "first forty million dollars in revenue raised annually from any such excise tax shall be credited to the Public School Capital Construction Assistance Fund ... or any successor fund dedicated to a similar purpose."
+The purpose of this tax regime is to ensure that Colorado has the necessary financial resources available for executing a robust regulatory and enforcement system, as well as "for an effective education and prevention program to protect youth . . . and for the health and public safety costs associated with the retail marijuana industry."

 During the implementation process, a special task force co-chaired by Jack Finlaw and Barbara Brohl, Executive Director of the Department of Revenue, was commissioned to deal with and resolve any legal, policy, or procedural issues likely to arise.
-150 The task force was composed of a diverse group of representatives, who focused on devising a regulatory framework, working with local authorities, dealing with tax, funding, and civil law matters, while helping to develop consumer safety and criminal laws.
-151 Enabling legislation was also created during this period to buttress Amendment 64-bills were drafted to address retail stores, tax deductions, drugged driving, and the regulation of industrial hemp.
-152 The Department of Revenue performed extensive work in a short timeframe to develop comprehensive rules and regulations governing retail marijuana establishments and medical marijuana businesses, tackling issues like "Licensing, Licensed Premises, Transportation, and Storage; Licensed Entities and Inventory Tracking; Record Keeping, Enforcement and Discipline; Labeling, Packaging, Product Safety & Marketing; and Medical Differentiation."
+The task force was composed of a diverse group of representatives, who focused on devising a regulatory framework, working with local authorities, dealing with tax, funding, and civil law matters, while helping to develop consumer safety and criminal laws.
+Enabling legislation was also created during this period to buttress Amendment 64-bills were drafted to address retail stores, tax deductions, drugged driving, and the regulation of industrial hemp.
+The Department of Revenue performed extensive work in a short timeframe to develop comprehensive rules and regulations governing retail marijuana establishments and medical marijuana businesses, tackling issues like "Licensing, Licensed Premises, Transportation, and Storage; Licensed Entities and Inventory Tracking; Record Keeping, Enforcement and Discipline; Labeling, Packaging, Product Safety & Marketing; and Medical Differentiation."
 The 401-

-Blake & Finlaw, supra note 116, at 379.
+Blake & Finlaw. supra note 116. at 379.
+144

-144 See Colo.
-Const. art.
+See COLO.
+CONST. art.
 XVIII, § 16(6)(a).
+145

-145 COLO.
+COLO.
 CONST. art.
 XVIII, § 16(6)(d).

-146 Colo.
-Const. art.
+COLO.
+CONST. art.
 XVIII, § 16(5)(j).

-147 See Colo.
-Const. art.
+See COLO.
+CONST. art.
 XVIII, § 16(5)(d).
+148 Id.

 Blake & Finlaw, supra note 116, at 373.
+150